 Pink eye (conjunctivitis)

-Pink eye (conjunctivitis) is an inflammation or infection of the transparent membrane (conjunctiva) that lines your eyelid and covers the white part of your eyeball.
-When small blood vessels in the conjunctiva become inflamed, they're more visible.
-This is what causes the whites of your eyes to appear reddish or pink.
+Pink eye is an inflammation of the transparent membrane that lines the eyelid and eyeball.
+This membrane is called the conjunctiva.
+When small blood vessels in the conjunctiva become swollen and irritated, they're more visible.
+This is what causes the whites of the eyes to appear reddish or pink.
 Pink eye also is called conjunctivitis.

-Pink eye is commonly caused by a viral infection.
-It also can be caused by a bacterial infection, an allergic reaction, or — in babies — an incompletely opened tear duct.
+Pink eye is most often caused by a viral infection.
+It also can be caused by a bacterial infection, an allergic reaction or — in babies — an incompletely opened tear duct.

-Pink eye (conjunctivitis) is the inflammation or infection of the transparent membrane that lines your eyelid and eyeball.
-It's characterized by redness and a gritty sensation in your eye, along with itching.
+Pink eye is the inflammation or infection of the transparent membrane that lines your eyelid and eyeball.
+Typical symptoms include redness and a gritty sensation in your eye, along with itching.
 Often a discharge forms a crust on your eyelashes during the night.

 The most common pink eye symptoms include: